bobbie318808/Student-Retention-Model/README.md

 ### Dataset

-Historical anonymized data of enrolled students spanning 10 years containing some features about the student that will hopefully support insights on the predictability of academic withdrawal or not.
+Historical anonymized data of enrolled students spanning 10 years containing some features about the student that will hopefully support insights on the predictability of academic withdrawal.

 ### Credits And References